 Students not present at the start of the school day are recorded as absent.
-Students must check in with the attendance office before reporting to class.
-Minutes late to school will accumulate and will be added to the total number of days missed.
-District procedures will be followed regarding late arrivals to school.
+Students must check in with

 Leaving Early

 Whenever possible, doctor, dentist, and other appointments should be made outside of school hours.
 However, if it is necessary to leave during the school day, parent(s)/guardian(s) are asked to communicate with the office.